myarotskaya/architecture-center/docs/data/scenarios/data-transfer.md

 [Azure Data Box](https://azure.microsoft.com/services/storage/databox/) is a Microsoft-provided appliance that works much like the Azure Import/Export service, in that it allows you to offline-transfer large data sets to Azure in a secure, human-portable way.
 Microsoft ships you the proprietary, secure, and tamper-resistant transfer appliance and handles the end-to-end logistics, which you can track through the portal.
 One benefit the Azure Data Box service has over the Azure Import/Export service, is ease of use.
 With Azure Data Box, you don't need to purchase several hard drives, prepare them, and transfer files to each one until it reaches capacity.

 Azure Data Box is supported by a number of industry-leading Azure partners to make it easier to seamlessly leverage offline transport to the cloud from their products.
-Partners include Commvault, Veritas, Peer, Veeam, CloudLanes, NetApp, WANdisco, Rubrik, and many more.

 ## Command line tools and APIs